canidlogic/retro/doc/RetroSpec.md

 Shastina group and array entities are also supported.
 The start of a Shastina group hides everything currently on the stack until the end of the group.
 At the end of the group, exactly one element must be on top of the stack.
 The rest of the stack is then restored.
 Array entities push an integer with the array count on top of the stack.

 The supported Retro operations are described in the next section.

-Finally, after the header, Retro supports the following metacommand:

-    %include "path/to/include.inc";

-The parameter must be a quoted string with no string prefix.
-This specifies the path to an include file.
-The effect is as if the indicated include file were copied into the source script at this location.
-Includes can be recursive, though there is a limit of the depth of include recursion.

 ### Retro script operations